EBZebra/docs/edge/source/guide/configreference.md

 	<No_Proxy value="*.my_app.com,http://internal.site.com"/>

 ### SplashScreenPath
-Specifies the fully qualified path of an image to be displayed at device start-up.
-May contain path, be left empty or unspecified.
+Specifies the fully qualified path of an image to be displayed at app start-up.
+If tag is removed or left unspecified, default EB splash screen will be displayed.
 Default values for Android and WM/CE are shown in the examples below.
-Image file must reside in device internal storage; removable storage media (i.e. SD card) are not supported.
+Image file must reside in device internal storage; removable storage (i.e. SD card) is not supported.
 Supported file formats for WM/CE are .bmp, .png; for Android are .bmp, .gif, .jpg, .png.
 A 640 x 960 .png file is recommended; other resolutions may not display correctly.

 **Possible Values**